garylirocks/quickrefs/azure-sql.markdown

 - Access to full capabilities of SQL Server
 - Responsible for updating and patching the OS and SQL Server
 - You could use either Windows or Linux VMs
-- SQL Server IaaS Agent Extention is installed automatically (when you deploy from Marketplace).
-Features:
+- Deployment methods:
+  - Create a VM, then install SQL Server, you can then register your VM for the management feature
+  - Deploy a Marketplace image, SQL Server (and the IaaS extension) already installed, two resources are created
+    - `Microsoft.Compute/virtualMachines`
+    - `Microsoft.SqlVirtualMachine/sqlVirtualMachines`, which has management features powered by the SQL IaaS extension:
       - View SQL Server's configuration and storage utilization
       - Automated backup
       - Automated patching
       - Azure KV integration
       - Defender for Cloud integration
       - View Disk utilization in the Portal
       - Flexible licensing
       - Flexible version or edition
       - SQL best practices assessment
-- Reasons to choose this:
+- Reasons to choose SQL on VM:
   - Full control
   - Compatibility with other apps, vendor supports
   - Use "Analysis Services", "Integration Services", "Reporting Services" on the same machine

 ### Licensing models

+Supported SQL Server editions: Developer, Express, Standard, Enterprise, Web

+When change edition, you must manually change the SQL Server edition in your VM

+Licensing:

 - Pay as you Go: SQL Server preconfigured, license included with the cost of VM
+- Azure Hybrid Benefit:
+  - Standard and Enterprise edition only
+  - You need a SQL server license with Software Assurance
-- Microsoft Software Assurance (SA) program
+- HA/DR: Free through Software Assurance

-  - BYOL (NOT "Hybrid Benefit", which is only for PaaS options ?), need to manually install SQL Server (through a media, or upload a VM image)
+If manual SQL install (through a media, or upload a VM image):

+- BYOL, need to manually install SQL Server
 - Report the usage of licenses to Microsoft by using the License Mobility verification form within 10 days

 ### Storage